Analysts Review: Sunpower Corporation (SPWR)

 For Sunpower Corporation (NASDAQ:SPWR) out of the analyst recommendations 1 analysts recommend stock a Buy, 2 rate the stock Outperform, 8 analysts recommend to Hold the stock, 2 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of Sunpower Corporation (NASDAQ:SPWR) has a market capitalization of $1.03 Billion and its number of outstanding shares are 135 Million.
-During previous trade 2.49 Million shares of Sunpower Corporation (NASDAQ:SPWR) exchanged hands whereas on average almost 3.3 Million shares has been traded.
+Shares of Sunpower Corporation (NASDAQ:SPWR) has a market capitalization of $993.6 Million and its number of outstanding shares are 135 Million.
+During previous trade 1.98 Million shares of Sunpower Corporation (NASDAQ:SPWR) exchanged hands whereas on average almost 3.29 Million shares has been traded.